DokimiCU/mg_tectonic/README.md

 - custom cloud height

-- Make climate function more accessible to allow its use by weather mods etc
+- Make climate function more accessible to allow its use by weather mods etc (possibly causes rare bugs in mapgen??)

 - Fix conflict with beds respawn

 - Thick trunks for giant trees

+- Various minor fixes and improvements

 (Bugs/issues: kelp not displaying correctly (currently disabled),)